anazalu/order-flow/commands.md

 It's worth noting that these are foundational skills expected from an entry-level test automation developer/engineer.
 The specific skill set may vary based on the organization, project requirements, and technology stack.
 As you gain experience and work on real-world projects, you will continue to enhance your skills and broaden your expertise in test automation.

-Python, TypeScript
+- Python, TypeScript
-Selenium, Cypress
+- Selenium, Cypress
-HTTP, REST, Postman
+- HTTP, REST, Postman
-HTML, CSS, React
+- HTML, CSS, React
-Git, GitHub
+- Git, GitHub
-Linux
+- Linux
-Docker
+- Docker
-GitHub Actions, Jenkins(?)
+- GitHub Actions, Jenkins(?)
-Jira(?)
+- Jira(??)
-testing theory, making test plans
+- testing theory, making test plans
-SQL, Postgres
+- SQL, Postgres